 MSC Codes

-62-04;62-04;62-08;62-P10;62-P15; 62-P25
+62-04;62-04;62-08;62-P10;62-P15; 62-P How the Reviewers’ Comments have been addressed:

+Reviewer #1: Comment 1 (on the temptation to change goals given sample size calculations): This concern applies generally, since calculators like GPower offer sample sizes for different assumed effect sizes and test alphas.
+However, the reviewer rightly points out that, with the new tool, researchers might change their design from a superiority to a non-inferiority test, say.
+We believe real-world trials are almost always resource limited, and it is better for researchers to have realistic goals, which our tool helps elucidate.
+The Discussion now cites support for researchers concluding superiority from a trial designed to establish non-inferiority and vice versa; i.e., support for changing goals even after data collection.

+Comment 2 (on complexity of the figure/tool): We acknowledged this at the outset of the Discussion.
+Reviewer 2 points out that researchers may be familiar with funnel plots, so the link between these and the new tool is now emphasized more, e.g. in the title.

+Comment 3 (on extending the tool beyond t-tests and the limited types of designs): This is a very valid point that we will work on in the future.
+The tools has been extended to t-tests with one and two group designs and to simple correlation.
+The need for further development of the tool, briefly mentioned in the conclusion, now specifically refers to the need to extend the tool to cover more test families.
+Comment 4: The Introduction now presents the new visualization as an enhancement of the graphs provided by software like GPower that plot sample size against power for different alpha levels and effect sizes.

+Reviewer #2: Comment 1 (on making the connection to funnel plots clear to casual readers): The title has been changed to do this.
+The abstract says the visualization tool “repurposes and adapts funnel plots”.

+Comment 2: Three references to representative sample size calculators have been added.
+Comment 3: Spelling corrected, reference added and “Sunset funnel plot” specified.
+Comment 4 (on misleading description of single test direction): This has been clarified to specify one- and two-sided tests.
+Comment 5: The second-last paragraph of the Introduction now lists the tests (inferiority, non-superiority, noninferiority, superiority, equivalence) and advises that they will be described in the following section.
+Comment 6: The Shiny app allowes unequal group sizes and single-group t tests, and has been extended to simple correlations using Fisher’s transformation.

 Applying Generalized Funnel Plots to Help Design Statistical Analyses

 Abstract.

 Researchers across many fields routinely analyze trial data using Null Hypothesis Significance Tests with zero null and p < 0.05.
 To promote thoughtful statistical testing, we propose a visualization tool that highlights practically meaningful effects when calculating sample sizes.
 The tool re-purposes and adapts funnel plots, originally developed for meta-analyses, after generalizing them to cater for meaningful effects.
 As with traditional sample size calculators, researchers must nominate anticipated effect sizes and variability alongside the desired power.
 The advantage of our tool is that it simultaneously presents sample sizes needed to adequately power tests for equivalence, for non-inferiority and for superiority, each considered at up to three alpha levels and in positive and negative directions.
-The tool thus encourages researchers at the design stage to think about the type and level of test in their context that includes research goals, costs of errors, meaningful effect sizes and feasible sample sizes.
+The tool thus encourages researchers at the design stage to think about the type and level of test in terms of their research goals, costs of errors, meaningful effect sizes and feasible sample sizes.
 An R-implementation of the tool is available on-line.